DiegoVergara/DropOut-HMC_python/README.md

 # SGHMC_DropOut

-## In this repo you can find, python code of:
+## In this repo you can find python code of:
 * Logistic Regression
 * Stochastic Gradient Hamiltonian Monte Carlo
 * DropOut - Stochastic Gradient Hamiltonian Monte Carlo